 Awards are presented during the Extraction & Processing Division luncheon at the TMS Annual Meeting and Exhibition.
 Up to $500 for travel expenses is available to each recipient in order to accept the award at the luncheon.
 Scholarship recipients are known as EPD Scholars.
+Award recipients must travel to and attend the conference in order to receive the travel funds associated with this award.

 Funding for this scholarship is provided by the TMS Extraction & Processing Division and TMS Foundation